 It wasn't about gaining weight.
 It wasn't about losing weight.

-I did end up gaining weight (because that's what my body needed—23 pounds, to be exact), but it wasn't about that.
+I did end up gaining weight (because that's what my body needed; far more than I had once deemed "acceptable"), but it wasn't about that.

 I simply decided to release expectation about what I should weigh/should be eating/should be doing, and instead, I decided to let my body tell me where it wanted to settle.

-The 23 pounds I've added to my frame have been gained slowly over the past three years.
+The pounds I've added to my frame have been gained slowly over the past three years.
 They didn't come on all at once.
 I would gain.
 I would lose.
 I would fight with myself.
 They didn't pile on in the last month or the last year.
-The 23 pounds are a result of hard work and dedication and a little bit of walking into and through fear.
+The pounds are a result and a treasured trophy rewarding hard work and dedication and a little bit of walking into and through fear.

 You see...
 I realized at one point...

 one of my top fears was gaining weight.